wildlife habitat destruction

 Fires Threatening Wildlife

 Devastating forest fires in Australia, the United States and other parts of the world put already at-risk populations in danger.
-Sometimes fire restores habitats, but when it rages out of control, it simply destroys everything in its path and may permanently destroy plant and animal life and causes wildlife habitat destruction.
-Better efforts to educate the public on fire safety when outdoors would solve part of the issue, but there are also occasions where forest fires start due to a lightning strike or similar natural occurrence.
+Sometimes fire restores habitats, but when it rages out of control, it simply destroys everything in its path.
+It may permanently destroy plant and animal life and causes wildlife habitat destruction.
+Better efforts to educate the public on fire safety when outdoors would solve part of the issue.
+However, there are also occasions where forest fires start due to a lightning strike or similar natural occurrence.

 Soil Erosion and Water Disruption